matn7/Google-Platform-Notes/systemdesign/BBG.md

 (Map, Aggregate, Reduce nodes) for distributed processing.

 **27. What is Apache Flink and how does it relate to stream processing?**
-* Back: Flink is a stream processing framework that can be used for real-time data aggregation.
+* Flink is a stream processing framework that can be used for real-time data aggregation.
 * The chapter mentions it as an example of a streaming system and a component in Kappa architecture.

 **28. What is Apache Hadoop YARN and how can it be used to scale the aggregation service?**